-Sustainable development - Core Planning Principles of the NPPF Peterstow Neighbourhood Development Plan Provisions Genuinely plan-led empowering local people through a positive local vision, based on co-operation to address larger issues.
+Sustainable development - Core Planning Principles of the NPPF Aymestrey Neighbourhood Development Plan Provisions Genuinely plan-led empowering local people through a positive local vision, based on co-operation to address larger issues.
 The community contributed to the preparation of the Neighbourhood Plan at a number of stages, and their views and comments were all given serious consideration.
 Events and surveys were undertaken to seek views.
-This included a stage which involved setting a vision and objectives for the plan and the consideration of options.
-A positive approach has been taken to accommodating housing and other forms of development which the Herefordshire Core Strategy has determined for Peterstow village despite a number of significant constraints.
+From these a vision and objectives for the plan were prepared and presented and options considered.
+A positive approach has been taken to accommodating housing and other forms of development which the Herefordshire Core Strategy has determined for settlements within the parish despite a number of significant constraints.
 Herefordshire Local Plan Core Strategy does not set out any proposals for major development within the Parish, but the Parish Council is aware, in particular, that they must contribute towards ensuring that the historic and natural environments are properly conserved, both for those of local and national importance.
 The extent of community involvement is set out in greater detail within the Consultation Statement.
 Be creative in finding ways to enhance and improve places where people live.
-The Plan shows how it has accommodated more than the minimum target for new housing; how development should ensure the character and appearance of Peterstow village and its surrounding area are to be retained and enhanced; and the protection of amenity.
+The Plan shows how it has accommodated more than the minimum target for new housing; how development should ensure the character and appearance of settlements within the parish and their surrounding areas are to be retained and enhanced; and the protection of amenity.
 These are important priorities identified by the community.
-Proactively drive and support sustainable economic development, delivering homes, business and industrial units, infrastructure, and thriving local places, taking account of market signals The Plan provides flexibility to support the local economy where this is in scale with the rural nature of the Parish although relies upon Herefordshire Local Plan Core Strategy in relation to supporting business more generally as it is unnecessary to duplicate its provisions.
+Proactively drive and support sustainable economic development, delivering homes, business and industrial units, infrastructure, and thriving local places, taking account of market signals The Plan provides flexibility to support the local economy where this is in scale with the rural nature of the Parish complementing Herefordshire Local Plan Core Strategy policies.
 The Core Strategy approach relies upon ensuring such development is in scale with and does not adversely affect the local character.
-The plan however recognises, in particular the capacity of the local highway network.
+In this regard the plan recognises there are a number of constraints, in particular the capacity of the local highway network and the need to protect water quality.
+Protecting local and residential amenity are also particularly important to sustainable development.
 Always seek high quality design and good standard of amenity.
 Policies in the NDP place particular emphasis upon ensuring the rural character of the Parish, and these will work in association with Herefordshire Local Plan Core Strategy's local distinctiveness and sustainable design policies.
-Policies include ensuring that the character and appearance Peterstow Conservation Area are preserved or enhanced.
 Criteria have been set that would promote high standards of architecture and sustainable design for residential development.
 Take account of different roles and character of different areas, promoting vitality, the beauty of the countryside and supporting thriving rural communities.
-The Plan supports the needs of residents for housing and employment which are necessary for a thriving community while seeking to protect not just the character of the village but also the high-quality landscape character and quality of its surrounding countryside, especially that within the Wye Valley AONB, and the relationships between them.
+The Plan supports the needs of residents for housing and employment which are necessary for a thriving community while seeking to protect not just the character of the settlements within the Parish but also the high-quality landscape character and quality of its surrounding countryside.
 The plan combines with Herefordshire Local Plan Core Strategy to support economic prosperity, social progress and the locally distinctive environmental qualities of the parish.
 Support transition to a low carbon future, considering flood risk, re-use of resources and encouraging renewable resources The community recognises the importance of addressing climate change.
 The plan avoids proposals within the areas considered to be at risk of flooding.
-Provision is made for other appropriate environmental safeguards, the promotion of sustainable design and the sensitive promotion of renewable and low carbon energy.
+Provision is made for other appropriate environmental safeguards, the promotion of sustainable design and the sensitive promotion of renewable and low carbon energy, reducing the use of fossil fuels.